NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 - Illegal files or materials.
 - Files containing or displaying NSFW (Not Safe For Work) content.
 - Files that actively leak personal information.
+- Submitting always the same or bulk uploads of XMRIG or other cryptocurrency mining malware is strictly prohibited.

 ## Discouraged Submissions